Alternative Name Recca no Honoo; 烈火の炎

 1) Overall enjoyment and impact.

-Nobuyaki never failed to move the audience with action, adventure, thrills, emotions, comedy, and romance as intended, not making one to skip a page.
+Nobuyaki never failed to move the audience with action, adventure, thrills, emotions, comedy and romance as intended, not making one to skip a episode.

 2) The interesting and well-crafted plot concept.